RENEWABLES

 In Plenitude, there’s a world to explore

-We have invested in expanding Vårgrønn’s activities, the joint ventur between Plenitude (a subsidiary of Eni) and HitecVision, to consolidate its presence as one of the most important players.
-We have thus joined the Dogger Bank Wind Farm project the largest offshore wind farm in the world (3.6 GW at 100%), which will be completed in phases by 2026.
+We invested in expanding the activities of Vårgrønn, the joint venture between Plenitude (a company controlled by Eni) and HitecVision, to strengthen its position as one of the leading players.
+As part of this, we joined the Dogger Bank Wind Farm project, the largest offshore wind farm in the world (3.6 GW at 100%), which will be completed in phases by 2026.

 Large-scale photovoltaic installations are generally installed on the ground.